leonreeh/E-Bike-ECU/README.md

 This project was inspired and informed by several resources.
 Special thanks to:

 1. **Microchip** AN4064 Application Notes: Sensored (Hall Effect Sensor-Based) Field Oriented Control of Three-Phase BLDC Motor Using dsPIC33CK.
-2. **Texas Instruments** Application Report: Trapezoidal Control of BLDC Motors Using Hall Effect Sensors.
+2. **Texas Instruments**
+   Application Report: Trapezoidal Control of BLDC Motors Using Hall Effect Sensors.
+   Demystifying BLDC motor commutation: Trap, Sine, & FOC
-3. **Simple-circuits.com** Sensored brushless DC motor control.
+4. **Simple-circuits.com** Sensored brushless DC motor control.
-4. **Stratify Labs** Motor Control using PWM and PID.
+5. **Stratify Labs** Motor Control using PWM and PID.
-5. **VESC-Project**  Hardware reference and inspiration.
+6. **VESC-Project**  Hardware reference and inspiration.

 Special thanks to all contributors and the open-source community for their invaluable resources.